 On the same day, Governor Christine Gregoire transmitted a letter to the Sound Transit Board of Directors advising that State Transportation Director Doug MacDonald (a Board Member) was not to vote a preference for the transit configuration on the I-90 bridge (pdf copy of this letter).
 The stated reason is that WSDOT was to be a co-lead agency in the preparation of documents that analyze the impacts of a "major operational change on a critical facility of the state highway system."
 The Governor wrote that "congestion and impact analysis already performed by WSDOT will most likely require further refinement and mitigation analysis in the National Environmental Act (NEPA) process."

 The reality of the Governor's prediction in 2006 came true in the Final Environmental Impact Statement for East Link light rail, issued on July 15, 2011, and in the Interchange Justification Report mentioned above.

-The center roadway of the I-90 bridge as of 2015 is a reversible two lanes of HOV traffic flowing in the peak direction.
+The center roadway of the I-90 bridge as of early 2017 is a reversible two lanes of HOV traffic flowing in the peak direction.
 It provides access to buses, carpools, vanpools, and (by special exception) general traffic destined for Mercer Island.
 The separate two lane configuration extends into tunnels on both ends of the bridge.